DeFiCh/icx-makerbot/README.md

 This bot interfaces with DeFiChain node, monitors for available BTC and dBTC at specified address(es), adds the entirety of it to ICX as maker at parity, i.e. 1 BTC for 1dBTC and vice versa.

-It also performs the necessary steps to ensures the safety of the counter-party steps and follows through when it determines to be safe.
+The bot will perform the necessary steps to ensure the safety of the counter-party's steps and follows through when it determines that it's safe.

 ## Installation